SpeedyWeather/SpeedyWeather.jl/README.md

 ## Benchmarks

-The primitive equations at 400km resolution with 8 vertical layers are simulated by SpeedyWeather.jl at about 500 simulated years per day, i.e. one year takes about 3min single-threaded on a CPU.
-Multi-threading will increase the speed typically by 2-4x.
+The primitive equations at 400km resolution with 8 vertical layers can be simulated by SpeedyWeather.jl at 1800 simulated years per day (SYPD) on a single core of newer CPUs with arm architecture (M-series MacBooks for example).
+At that speed, simulating one year takes about 50 seconds without output.
+The complex fused-multiply adds of the spectral transform compile efficiently to the large vector extensions of the newer arm chips in single precision.
+Another considerable speed-up comes from the reduced grids minimizing the number of columns for which expensive parameterizations like convection have to be computed.
+The parameterizations take up 40-60% of the total simulation time, depending on the grid.
+Particularly the `OctaminimalGaussianGrid`, `OctaHEALPixGrid` and the `HEALPixGrid` are increasingly faster, at a small accuracy sacrifice of the then inexact spectral transforms.

+On older CPUs, like the Intel CPU MacBooks, the 1800 SYPD drop to about 500-600 SYPD, which is still 2x faster than Fortran SPEEDY which is reported to reach 240 SYPD.

 For an overview of typical simulation speeds a user can expect under different model setups see [Benchmarks](https://github.com/SpeedyWeather/SpeedyWeather.jl/blob/main/benchmark).